-Chinese hotels that have been deemed ‘fit’ for Westerners by the Government (AKA the expensive ones) will almost always have a ‘western-style’ toilet.
-You have to book your hotels online before you can get your visa, so you’ll be booking the more expensive ones that can afford the listing fees and internet connection needed to run a hotel online.
+Chinese hotels that have been deemed ‘fit’ for Westerners (AKA the more expensive ones) will usually have a ‘western-style’ toilet.
+You have to book your hotels online before you can get your visa.
+This means you’ll be booking more expensive ones that can afford to run a hotel online.

 The pollution wasn’t as bad as I thought

 Everyone knows that China suffers from some pretty bad pollution.
 You see videos of the smog clouds in Beijing and Shanghai and because of this I was expecting pollution everywhere to be awful.

 Maybe it because we travelled in November when the city heat isn’t as stifling or because we weren’t in Shanghai and Beijing, but the pollution really wasn’t something I worried about.

 Heck, London is WAY worse than anywhere we went to in China.

 You don’t need to see the ‘must sees’

 China is full of ‘bucket list’ items from The Great Wall of China to Tiananmen Square and the Terracotta Warriors.
 We didn’t tick any of these off.
 Instead we flew in and out of Hong Kong and stayed south visiting lesser known towns and cities.

 And you know what?
 We had a great time!
 We also get to feel a little bit ‘cooler’ for having seen places that most people miss out on.

 I’d still like to see those ‘bucket list’ places in China but I wouldn’t have changed our itinerary at all!